Root Canal Dentist in Forest Hills, Queens

 If you are looking for a root canal dentist in Forest Hills then Bella Normatov, DDS has helped hundreds of patients over the years who have needed root canal treatments or have needed a second opinion for a root canal.
 Many patients think that a root canal is a painful procedure, but this is not true.
 Root canal procedures actually do the opposite they relieve pain that is caused by swelling and allow the infection to drain so that the root canal process can be started.
 Root Canal treatements normally take 2 or 3 appointments depending on how many root canals need to be treated.
 If you have been told that you need a root canal and need a second opinion then we are here to help.
 Call 718-997-8400.

-When the nerve of a tooth is infected by due to decay, a root canal is needed in order to clean the canals of the root of all the decay and infection.
-This usually saves the tooth by removing the pulp, nerves and bacteria inside the tooth and replacing it with medicated dental material that fills the space allowing the tooth to be saved
+When the nerves become infected, as a result of tooth decay, a root canal is necessary.
+A root canal cleans the canals of the root, eliminating the infection.
+This usually saves the tooth by removing the pulp, nerves and bacteria inside the tooth and replacing it with, a medicated, dental material that filling the empty space.

 - There may be an abcess or pimple on the gums.

-- The tooth may be become sensitive to hot and cold.
+- The tooth is overly sensitive to hot and cold temperatures.

 What happens during root canal therapy?

 Once the tooth is thoroughly cleaned of all bacteria and debris it is then sealed with a permanent filling.
-The patient may need additional appointments.
+The patient may need additional appointments to complete the treatment.

 The dentist usually waits one week and then he fills the roots and the cavity with special dental materials taking care to seal the tooth completely.
 The dentist places a filling to cover the opening on the top of the tooth.
 This prevents the tooth from breaking and protects it restoring the tooth to its full function.

-Once the root canal treatment has finished the tooth may still be sensitive for a while.
+Once the root canal treatment is complete the tooth may still be sensitive for a while.
 Eventually this sensitivity will subside as the inflammation inside the tooth reduces and the tooth begins to heal.

-The patient must practice good oral hygiene practices and regular visits will aid the life of the root canal.
+Patients must practice good oral hygiene and schedule regular visits to the dentist.